-Jerome Tang completed his 10th season as an assistant coach at Baylor in 2012-13, following 10 seasons as head coach at nationally recognized Heritage Christian Academy in Cleveland, Texas.
+Jerome Tang is in his 11th year as an assistant at Baylor, following 10 seasons as head coach at nationally recognized Heritage Christian Academy in Cleveland, Texas.

-The 2011-12 season was another one for the record books, as Baylor won a school-record 30 games and advanced to the NCAA Tournament South Region Final for the second time in three seasons.
+Baylor made history once again during the 2011-12 season, winning a school-record 30 games and advancing to the NCAA Tournament South Region Final for the second time in three seasons.
 The Bears were ranked throughout the season for the first time in program history, reaching as high as No. 3 in the polls and never dropping lower than 14th.
 Following the record-breaking season, the Bears had a program-record three players selected in the 2012 NBA Draft (Jones III, Quincy Acy, Miller).

 During the 2009-10 season, the Bears won a then-school-record 28 games and tied for second in the Big 12 Conference standings with an 11-5 record.
 The Bears, who earned a No. 3 seed in the NCAA South Region, won their first NCAA Tournament game in 60 years, advancing to the Elite Eight for the first time in the modern tournament era.
 Baylor finished the 2009-10 season ranked No. 10 in the final ESPN/USA TODAY Coaches Top 25 poll and No. 19 in the final AP Top 25 poll.